 - Learn more: There is lots of information online about the current status of Zantac and ranitidine products and why the Food and Drug Administration pulled prescription Zantac and Zantac Over-the-Counter (OTC) from the medical marketplace.

 Consider talking to an attorney to understand your legal rights and holding the pharmaceutical company financially accountable for damages.
 Zantac lawsuit attorneys working on your behalf can ensure Pharmaceutical companies adequately compensate you for your damages.

 Talk to a Zantac Lawsuit Lawyer

-Rosenfeld Injury Lawyers LLC has represented many families in mass tort cases involving different products like paint, sprays, and medications.
-Talk to a lawyer from our office about a class action or individual Zantac lawsuits.
-We have experience and commitment and can put it to work for you and your family.
+The personal injury lawyers at Rosenfeld Injury Lawyers, LLC have represented many families in mass tort cases involving different products like paint, sprays, and medications.
+Talk to a lawyer from our office about an MDL class action or individual Zantac suits.

 All confidential or sensitive information you share with our law office remains private through an attorney-client relationship.